 - Functionality and security: to detect, prevent, and respond to actual or potential fraud and illegal activities;

-- Compliance: to enforce our terms and conditions and to comply with our legal obligations as these derive from the applicable laws or our regulators;
+- Compliance: to enforce our terms and conditions and to comply with our legal obligations as these derive from the applicable laws;

 9. DO WE SHARE PERSONAL DATA WITH THIRD PARTIES?